vjysolanki/videostream/README.md

 - Current system does not identify duplicate contents meaning you can publish same video or metadata multiple times as ID for both are system generated UUID and generates when we push Video or Metadata.
 This can be handled by comparing values or whole object hashcode.
+  - We take the latest entry ( OrderBy Id Desc) for multiple metadata linked to same video.